jhuckaby/Cronicle/README.md

 CPU limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
 Doing either overrides the master default.

+### job_log_max_size

+This parameter allows you to set a default log file size limit for jobs, specified in bytes.
+If the file size limit is exceeded, the job is aborted.
+The default value is `0` (disabled).

+Job log file size limits can also be customized in the UI per each category and/or per each event (see [Event Resource Limits](#event-resource-limits) below).
+Doing either overrides the master default.

 ### job_env

 Place any key/value pairs you want into the `job_env` object, and they will become environment variables passed to all job processes, as they are spawned.
 Note that these can be overridden by event parameters with the same names.
 The `job_env` can be thought of as a way to specify universal default environment variables for all your jobs.
 Example: